 In my spare time, I like doing photography, visiting national parks and horse riding.
 The pictures above are from the beautiful Antelope Canyon in Arizona and the Great Smoky Mountains.
 The pictures on the rest of this page are mainly from different national parks in the US and England.

-I also love the horror genre to an unhealthy degree.
+Also, I love the horror genre.